gautierstoll/ScMaBoSS/README.md

     that constructs a stream `strRunLight`.
 Therefore, the simulation can be relaunched with a larger number of steps, with no new calculation for the first steps.

 ## Example for data processing of PopMaBoSS:
-1. Create an PopMaBoSS results from file:
+1. Create a PopMaBoSS results from file:
     ```scala
     val PRes = new PResultFromFile("File_pop_probtraj.csv","File_simple_pop_probtraj.csv",
         listNodes,listLines)